HaoWuLab-Bioinformatics/Enhancer-MDLF/README.md

 training set label : 'data/train/${cell line name}_y_train.txt'  (**e.g.** 'data/train/GM12878_y_train.txt')
 test set data : 'data/test/${cell line name}.fasta'  (**e.g.** 'data/test/GM12878.fasta')
 test set label : 'data/test/${cell line name}_y_test.txt'  (**e.g.** 'data/test/GM12878_y_test.txt')
 If users want to run Enhancer-MDLF using their own dataset , please organize the data in the format described above.
-### Step 1.
+### Step 1. setup environment
+First, in order to avoid conflicts between the project's packages and the user's commonly used environment, we recommend that users create a new conda virtual environment named test through the following script.
+`conda create -n test python=3.8`
+`conda activate test`
+Later, users can install all dependencies of the project by running the script:
+`pip install -r requirements.txt`
+### Step 2.
 Extract features of enhancers
 Before running Enhancer-MDLF,users should extract features of enhancers through run the script to extract dna2vec-based features and motif-based features as follows:
 #### necessary input
 input = 'the data file from which you want to extract features.The file naming format is the same as in step 0.'